 MUS 253 Instrumental Workshop III (1 Credit)

 This course offers practical experience in solo and ensemble instrumental performance.
 It is designed for the music major.
 It is the third course in the Instrumental Workshop Series.
-Pre-requisites: MUS 154 with a minimum grade of C

 MUS 254 Instrumental Workshop IV (1 Credit)